LOOSE-LIPS/loose-lips-2.0/src/routes/blog/luke-leadbelly-cbm24-xlv2-ps-4080/index.md

 author: 100
 banner: []
 description: >-
-  We have a mysterious and corrupted tune for you with today&rsquo;s premiere.
+  We have a mysterious and corrupted tune for you with today’s premiere.
+The next few months are going to be full of Charlie Boy Manson’s story-telling.
-  The next few months are going to be full of Charlie Boy Manson&rsquo;s story-telling.
-His, and Loose Lips&rsquo;, first vinyl release is dropping early next year with a single coming towards the back-end of 2020 &#8211; a special collaboration with an incredible new [...]Read More...
+  His, and Loose Lips’, first vinyl release is dropping early next year with a single coming towards the back-end of 2020 – a special collaboration with an incredible new [...]Read More...
 published: true
 tags: premiere
 featured: false